danielfdickinson/hugo-oldnew-mashup/README.md

 simple sites, but has quite a bit more work to be done to be what I want it to be.

+## Even Lazier Blogger Menus and Navigation

+This theme automatically creates the top nav bar based on the top level sections and their sibling pages and sub-sections.
+Furthermore on each page it generates buttons for linear traveral (Previous|Next) as well up a level.
+And finally on each page on which you don't suppress (unless one site-wide suppresses) the right sidebar, the right sidebar will contain a navigation menu for the current section and one level of subsections.

 ## A note on navigation and display order

 This theme comes with the option to do a linear